liam-nguyen/BugHound/README.md

 - Using web browser, create, edit and update “bug” reports on multiple products
 - Store error report content in relational tables
-- Access error report content via SQL•Search for bugs on multiple fields
+- Access error report content via SQL
+- Search for bugs on multiple fields
 - Facilities to add, delete or update information on program, releases, functional areas, employee

 ## Requirements